 Created by Oddworld Inhabitants under the direction of Lorne Lanning.
 Released in November 1998 to the same critical acclaim (notably for its wonderful 2D graphics and graphically stunning cutscenes which were entertaining as well) as the first title.

 A platformer with a dark sense of humor, Abe's Exoddus is considered a bonus title in the Oddworld series because it is not part of the main quintology.
-While keeping the same core gameplay as the original it adds numerous additions including the much needed quick save, characters having different emotions and some being blind, new enemies, and the ability to possess Paramites, Scrabs, Glukkons, and your own farts after drinking SoulStorm Brew and use it as an explosive.
+While keeping the same core gameplay as the original it adds numerous additions including the much needed quick save, characters having different emotions and some being blind, new enemies, and the ability to possess Paramites, Scrabs, Glukkons, and Abe's own farts after drinking SoulStorm Brew and use it as an explosive.

-You travel through several areas including the Necrum Mines, FeeCo Depot, Slig Barracks and the SoulStorm brewery itself.
+Players travel through several areas including the Necrum Mines, FeeCo Depot, Slig Barracks and the SoulStorm brewery itself.

 Abe's Exoddus takes off where Abe's Oddysee ended.
 Abe, the hero of the first game and liberator of the Mudokon slaves of RuptureFarms, returns home to a heroes welcome from all 99 Mudokons he saved.
 Clumsy as he is, he trips and is knocked unconscious.
 He is then visited by a vision from the "Three Weirdos".
 Abe is told about a new threat from the the Magog Cartel.
 He finds out their using slaves to mine Necrum, the sacred Mudokon city of the dead, to collect bones that they add to the ultra-addictive SoulStorm Brew.